A supervised research project on an approved topic leading to the production of a dissertation.

 - Graduate Attributes Emphasised

 - Lifelong learning, Scholarship, Communication, Critical thinking, Information literacy,

 - Learning Outcomes

-- Upon successful completion of this paper, students should be able to
+Upon successful completion of this paper, students will be able to

 - Carry out a self-contained piece of research under supervision using appropriate methods and practices in information science